macalinao/simplyian.com/source/_posts/2014-03-29-making-powerline-work-with-tmux-and-zsh.markdown

 tmux set -g status-right '#(/usr/local/share/python/powerline tmux right)'
 ```

-This uses powerline as if you installed it as root.
+This uses powerline if you installed it as root.

 Source: [an issue on the Github Powerline repository](https://github.com/Lokaltog/powerline/issues/150)